 Additionally, it also transcribes calls automatically as well as and attempts to answer some questions itself.
 Besides, it even lets you choose suggested responses during a conversation.

 Unfortunately, XiaoAI is currently limited to mainland China and only supports Mandarin, the local language.
-However, it is expected that the company will develop it for India, USA, and Europe.
+However, it is expected that the company will develop it for India, the USA, and Europe.

 Xiaomi has collaborated with Vivo and Oppo to provide a file sharing service called Mi Share.
 It allows you to easily share files across Xiaomi phones and notebooks including the Mi Notebook and RedmiBooks.
 To enable this feature, go to Settings > Connection & Sharing > Mi Share.